PyMamba/mamba-framework/docs/relnotes/index.rst

 * Fixed bug in package pack when using alternative names
 * Fixed bug in package pack when version string has more than two levels
 * Fixed bug related with routed methods that does not return anything
+* Now mamba does not print a bogus and unrelated error message when there is some problem with the JSON config files

 Changes